dsoellinger/IBCC-Lecture-Notes/7_Structured_Light.md

 ### Pixel matching

 Ideally, for each pixel $p_c^j$ and each pixel $p_A^i$ in the same row, we obtain a unique **coveriance peak** for an actual couple of conjugate points.
 The remaining values would be zero (if there was no noise :).
 Once we know the position in every image, we know the disparity and can calculate the depth map.

+**Note:** To find the covarince peak we take one row, slide it across the row of the other image  and compute the cross-correlation.